Do I Need a New Pool Pump? Signs & Replacement Guide

 - Check power supply - Verify the pump is receiving proper voltage (usually 115V or 230V)

-- Inspect the impeller - Remove pump basket and look for debris or damage in the impeller housing
+- Inspect the impeller - Turn off power at the breaker, then remove pump basket and look for debris or damage in the impeller housing

 - Examine seals and gaskets - Small leaks from removable components might just need O-ring replacement